 More information about the Snell & Wilmer Diversity LSAT Scholarship.

-Snell & Wilmer will provide a scholarship for LSAT registration fees and an LSAT preparation course with an approved course provider, including ACE, Kaplan, Princeton Review, Score It Up, and TestMasters.
+Snell & Wilmer will provide a scholarship for LSAT registration fees and a fully paid commercial LSAT preparation course of the Fellow's choosing.

-The College of Humanities with the support from members of the community is committed to creating scholarships to support students from diverse backgrounds including first-generation college students.
-The many scholarship opportunities are intended to help students succeed in obtaining their undergraduate degrees and prepare for their future pursuits.
-Within the Humanities, we are educating tomorrow's graduates to communicate clearly, think critically and ethically.
-Thus, with these scholarships, we strive to recruit diverse students and make every attempt to support their academic and personal success while studying at the University.
+The College of Humanities offers several scholarships.
+With these scholarships, we strive to recruit diverse students and make every attempt to support their academic and personal success while studying at the University.
 Contact Natalie Montoya at 801-581-6217 for more information.

 The purpose of the Equality Leadership Fund is to further the education or training of a student who has demonstrated leadership in the LGBTQ rights movement.